Fluffernuttersandwich/Better7D2DbyFNS/README.md

 The following mods were removed because I am trying to reduce Warnings and "tolerable" Errors on the list to make it easier for me to troubleshoot.

-If you are willing to troubleshoot things YOURSELF, you can add them back into your own game.
+If you are willing to troubleshoot things _YOURSELF_, you can add them back into your own game.

 "Telric's Decorations"